AashishSaini16/Air-Quality-Analysis-of-India/README.md

 ## Key Features:
 Data Exploration: Explore the provided air quality dataset to understand its structure and contents.

-Visualization: Generate interactive visualizations such as line plots, bar charts, and scatter plots to visualize pollutant levels, trends, and correlations.
+Visualization: Generate interactive visualizations to visualize pollutant levels, trends, and correlations.

 Top Polluted Cities: Identify and visualize the top polluted cities based on various pollutant levels.

-Pollutant Analysis: Analyze different pollutants such as CO, NO2, NH5, OZONE, PM2.5, PM10, and SO2 to understand their distribution and impact on air quality.
+Pollutant Analysis: Analyze different pollutants such as CO, NO2, NH3, OZONE, PM2.5, PM10, and SO2 to understand their distribution and impact on air quality.

 Geospatial Analysis: Perform geospatial analysis to visualize pollutant levels on maps and identify pollution hotspots.